 The Impact of Social Media on Local SEO

-You’re not doing your local SEO any favors by having a weak or non-existent social media presence.
+You’re not doing your local business SEO any favors by having a weak or non-existent social media presence.
 Don’t under estimate its impact – social media is a great way to create more exposure and generate excitement about your business.

 Social media activity is one of the many signals that Google uses to rank businesses.
 Using Facebook, Twitter, Instagram, and other social media platforms is a perfect opportunity to promote your webpages and blogs.

-Making small changes to various areas of your website that will provide a significant boost in your local SEO.
+Making small changes to various areas of your website that will provide a significant boost in your local business SEO.
 Combining these changes with other key optimizations will strengthen the impact you have on your target audience and improve your performance in organic search results.

-Don’t dismiss the importance of local SEO just because you’re overwhelmed.
+Don’t dismiss the importance of local business SEO just because you’re overwhelmed.
 Creative Click Media can help.
 We offer Local SEO Services to help people find your business and rank in Google search results.
 Contact us today to see how we can help and take advantage of our free site audit.